hitokiri-mata/katacoda-courses/kubernetes-fundamentals/distillation/step10-multi-stage-native.md

 `docker push $REGISTRY/listdir-e-ms-native:0.1.0`{{execute}}

+Did you see how fast that push was?

 Notice the size of the binary container image is now down to just 13MB.
 Alpine is about 4.5MB, which means our **Java application linked to binary form, is 8.5MB**.

 Let's see how long the execution will take.

 `time docker run $REGISTRY/listdir-e-ms-native:0.1.0`{{execute}}

-The execution time is roughly the same.
-We have achieve a further distillation step with Quarkus and Graal.
+The execution time is slightly faster.
+We have achieve a further distillation step with GraalVM and its native-image tool.

 ## Inspect Container ##